DanLew2904/lynk-intuit-workshop/.lynk/default/entities/game/game__task_inst__text_to_sql.md

 ## Always Do
 - Unless specified explicitly, filter `season_type NOT IN ('Pre Season', 'All-Star')` to exclude exhibition games
 - always add filter `where 3=3`
+- make sure you only counts teams that has "S" on their name

 ## Query Best Practices